openmc-dev/openmc/docs/source/io_formats/statepoint.rst

     Tallying moment orders for Legendre and spherical harmonic tally expansions (*e.g.*, 'P2', 'Y1,2', etc.).

-**/tallies/tally <uid>/results** (Compound type)
+**/tallies/tally <uid>/results** (*double[][][2]*)

     Accumulated sum and sum-of-squares for each bin of the i-th tally.
-This is a two-dimensional array, the first dimension of which represents combinations of filter bins and the second dimensions of which represents scoring bins.
-Each element of the array has fields 'sum' and 'sum_sq'.
+The first dimension represents combinations of filter bins, the second dimensions represents scoring bins, and the third dimension has two entries for the sum and the sum-of-squares.

 **/source_present** (*int*)